 Security patches should be applied as soon as they are released, yet they often aren’t.
 While not all patches are perfect, fines can reach up to $150,000 if you wait for the next update instead of using the current one.

 How to Fix: Make sure you are documenting the patches you perform, so you don’t skip out on one.

 Although general security awareness is required by HIPAA, secure development practices are not.
 People need to be aware of the vulnerabilities they create when building new applications.

 How to fix: Educate yourself on security issues surrounding web applications and services.

 A lot of breaches happen during changes to technology assets and business procedures, because it is when companies are the most vulnerable.
 When change is implemented at a bad time, it can open the door for a variety of technological malfunctions, which will give hackers the perfect opportunity to break in.

 How to fix:

 Reduce access to systems that can be changed, and keep detailed information on all assets.
 A great way to learn about managing change is through the Visible Ops Handbook.

-Contact Slack & Davis today if you have concerns about a data breach at your health or medical facility.
+Contact Slack Davis Sanger today if you have concerns about a data breach at your health or medical facility.